katze225/ProxyParser/README.md

 ## :globe_with_meridians: ProxyParser
 ### Features

-- Easy to use.
+- Easy to use
-- Can be easily integrated into your applications.
+- Easily integrates into your apps
-- Easy and simple to understand.
+- Easy to understand

 ### Usage
 `python proxy.py`